ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ### Protocol Description

-The DTLS handshake in particular is modified from TLS to account for packet loss and reordering.
-Each message is assigned a sequence number to be used to reorder on the receiving end.
-If one peer has sent a handshake message and has not yet received its expected response, it will retransmit the handshake message after a configurable timeout.
+DTLS is modified from TLS to account for packet loss and reordering that occur when operating over a datagram-based transport, i.e., UDP.
+Each message is assigned an explicit sequence number to be used to reorder on the receiving end.
+This removes the inter-record dependency and allows each record to be decrypt in isolation of the rest.
+However, DTLS does not deviate from TLS in that in still provides in-order delivery of data to the application.

+With respect to packet loss, if one peer has sent a handshake message and has not yet received its expected response, it will retransmit the handshake message after a configurable timeout.

 To account for long records that cannot fit within a single UDP datagram, DTLS supports fragmentation of records across datagrams, keeping track of fragment offsets and lengths in each datagram.
 The receiving peer must re-assemble records before decrypting.